wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-1-function_calling.md

 2. Review how the instructions define the agent app’s behavior:

-    Instead of hardcoding application logic, we define the agent’s behavior through instructions.
-This makes it easy to update the behavior without changing the code.

      - **Role definition**: The agent assists Contoso users with sales data inquiries in a polite, professional, and friendly manner.
      - **Context**: Contoso is an online retailer specializing in camping and sports gear.
      - **Tool description – “Sales Data Assistance”**: